SolaceProducts/event-management-agent/README.md

 ### Downloading the Event Management Agent jar file

+The Event Management Agent must have access to the event brokers and schema registries.

 * Select the release and download download the jar, zip or tar file from https://github.com/SolaceLabs/event-management-agent/releases
 * (Optional) Unzip or untar the file if needed